jesse99/score/README.md

 * It should be efficient and take advantage of multiple cores.
 Currently all components that have a scheduled event at the same time process the event in parallel.
 It should also be possible to leverage effectors to do speculative parallel execution.
+* Side effects should be carefully controlled, In particular the *only* way for a component to affect another component should be via an event.
 * Simulation execution should be deterministic across different runs and across platforms.
 * It should support off line analysis of simulation results.
 (This isn't in yet but shouldn't be hard to implement).